shreevatsa/pdf-explorer/README.md

     -   This is not as big a deal as it sounds, because we could in principle dump the sequence of bytes into JSON as an array of numbers.
 However, here we're doing _slightly_ more than that.

 -   Assumes the input is valid, e.g. does not check in dict for unique keys, does not check for stream length, etc.

+Status currently:

+- Out of 19560 PDF files I have, this works correctly for 8724 of them.